expo/expo/docs/versions/unversioned/sdk/accelerometer.md

 Access the device accelerometer sensor(s) to respond to changes in acceleration in 3d space.

+### `Expo.Accelerometer.isAvailableAsync()`

+Is the sensor enabled on the device.

+#### Returns

+- A Promise that resolves to a `boolean` denoting the availability of the sensor.

 ### `Expo.Accelerometer.addListener(listener)`

 Subscribe for updates to the accelerometer.

 #### Arguments

 - **listener (_function_)** -- A callback that is invoked when an accelerometer update is available.
 When invoked, the listener is provided a single argument that is an object containing keys x, y, z.

 #### Returns

 - An EventSubscription object that you can call remove() on when you would like to unsubscribe the listener.

 ### `Expo.Accelerometer.removeAllListeners()`